Green development

 Green development is a real estate development concept that considers social and environmental impacts of development.
 It is defined by three sub-categories: environmental responsiveness, resource efficiency, and community and cultural sensitivity.
 Environmental responsiveness respects the intrinsic value of nature, and minimizes damage to an ecosystem.
 Resource efficiency refers to the use of fewer resources to conserve energy and the environment.
-Community and cultural sensitivity recognizes the unique cultural values that each community hosts and considers them in real estate development, unlike more discernable signs of sustainability, like solar energy, (solar panels are more visibly "green" than the use of local materials).
+Community and cultural sensitivity recognizes the unique cultural values that each community hosts and considers them in real estate development, unlike more discernible signs of sustainability, like solar energy, (solar panels are more visibly "green" than the use of local materials).
 Green development manifests itself in various forms, however it is generally based on solution multipliers: features of a project that provide additional benefits, which ultimately reduce the projects' environmental impacts.

 History

 Green development emerged as a result of the environmental movement in the 1970s.
 In the real estate industry, use of the term commenced in 1987 with a report from the World Commission on Environment and Development, entitled "Our Common Future".
 The report includes 16 principles of environmental management, designed to foster green development.
 It also discusses the traditional model of macroeconomic growth, and its disregard for environmental consequences.
 Following this initial movement, the real estate industry experienced a back-and-forth relationship with "green" methodologies; environmental issues often came second behind purely economic factors.
-Incessant environmental concern and legislation affecting the real estate sector began to emerge, i.e. Green development.
+Incessant environmental concern and legislation affecting the real estate sector began to emerge, i.e. green development.
 However, a common concern of green development is that it may increase project costs and completion times.
 Hence there has been an ongoing argument of whether green strategies can be sustainable as well as economically stimulating.
 National environmental attention has since worked its way down to real estate developers, and become an increasing priority.
 Developers today must work within the parameters of legislation that now considers the environmental implications of development.